Careers for People Who Want to Work With People

 If you’re interested in math or science, you might be suited to work with people in the medical field.
 You'll interact with patients and coworkers every day and help them too.
 You could work in a doctor's office, at your own practice or someone else's, at a hospital, or in medical research.
 If you don't want to spend your career in medicine, you might also consider working with volunteer organizations in order to help people, medically or not.

-Related: How to Evaluate a Health and Medicine Program
+Related: How Can I Properly Evaluate the Quality of a Health and Medicine Program?

 Working a people-facing career can be extremely rewarding for students who consider themselves a people person.
 Consider these great careers to find a major for college that will guide you to a great job after college and a thriving adult life.